 4 Faulty Wiring

-A wiring fault is a common cause of a intermittent head light too.
+A wiring fault is a common cause of an intermittent headlight too.
 A broken wire within the circuit will build resistance and cause the light to come on and off.
 Finding the break can sometimes be difficult.

 Try the wiggle test, but as you know only on the basic lighting system, HID systems will need to be powered down and a resistance check ran on each wire of the lights circuit.